ros2/rosindex/about.md

 <img style="margin-left: 40px; margin-right:40px; margin-bottom: 15px;" align="right" src="{{ '/assets/rosindex_logo.png' | prepend: site.baseurl }}" width="256">

-ROS Index aims to be the *definitive index* of all ROS software.
+ROS Index aims to be the *definitive index* of all ROS software, including ROS 2!
 It aims to do this not only by indexing all known ROS packages listed in [rosdistro](http://github.com/ros/rosdistro), but also include relevant forks of known ROS packages, and encourage people to get their packages added to the index *no matter how volatile or buggy they are*.